stephband/midi/README.md

 MIDI is at version 0.1.
 Only some of what is described below actually works.
 And it may change.

+Also, at this point only Chrome Canary has native MIDI support.

 ### MIDI()